 Leasehold Conveyancing in Milton - Get a Quote from the leasehold experts approved by your lender

-I am hoping to sign contracts shortly on a leasehold property in Milton.
-Conveyancing solicitors have said that they are sending me a report next week.
-What should I be looking out for?
+Expecting to complete next month on a garden flat in Milton.
+Conveyancing solicitors inform me that they are sending me a report next week.
+Are there areas in the report that I should be focusing on?

 The report on title for your leasehold conveyancing in Milton should include some of the following: